Last Modified: February 6, 2023

 Newton also regularly evaluates prices obtained from its liquidity providers, including DV Chain Canada, against global benchmarks to provide fair and reasonable pricing to its clients, and reviews the pricing policy of DV Chain Canada, including the factors that it considers when pricing transactions and determining the fair value of crypto assets.
 Newton operates a paid referral arrangement whereby a client of Newton receives a one-time referral fee in consideration for referring each new client to the Newton Platform.
 Each new client is provided with a Referral Statement that identifies the possible conflicts of interest that may arise in a paid referral arrangement.
 The Referral Statement is incorporated by reference into this Relationship Disclosure Information.

-Newton does not charge commissions, withdrawal (other than, if appliable, an “on-chain” fee that is greater than C$5) or other transaction fees for trading on the Newton Platform or depositing assets to the Newton Platform.
+Newton does not charge commissions, withdrawal or other transaction fees for trading on the Newton Platform or depositing assets to the Newton Platform.
+However, crypto withdrawals may be subject to “on-chain” network fees.
 Newton earns a spread on trades, as described above under “Conflicts of Interest”.
 The spread charged by Newton covers the costs of the Crypto Custodian, our liquidity providers, and operational overhead.
 This fee structure is posted clearly on our website in multiple locations, displayed and agreed to when you complete a transaction and provided in a receipt for the transaction that is emailed to you.

 Other than the spread and withdrawal fees described above, there are no costs directly paid by you associated with buying, holding and selling crypto on the Newton Platform.